gbozee/beeola.me/content/blog/scaling-frontend-codebase/index.md

 > [Create React App]() is a zero-config approach to building [ReactJS]() applications.
 By default, the only way you can get a dependency into a react application, is by installing it from [npm]().
 This was what `main-app` was built with.

-Getting `main-app` to detect the UI library as a dependency could be achieved, but requires a lot of overhead.
+Getting `main-app` to detect `ui-lib` as a dependency could be achieved, but requires a lot of overhead.
 At development time, changes are often made to both UI Library as well as `main-app`, so near instant feedback was very essential.

 Using Yarn workspaces, all application packages i.e (`ui-lib`, `marketing-pages`, `main-app`) were automatically symlinked in the root `node_modules`.
 This means they can be referenced easily across packages.